 Offers are normally made on the basis of 3 A-levels.
 Two subjects at A-level plus two at AS would also be considered.
 The offer for repeat applicants is set in terms of 3 A-levels.
 Grades may be held from the previous year.

-Applicants offering other qualifications, such as the International Baccalaureate, Irish Leaving Certificate or an Access course, will also be considered.
+Applicants offering other qualifications, such as the International Baccalaureate, will also be considered.

 Applicants offering Access/Certificate in Foundation Studies courses will be considered individually on their own merits and the standard required is an overall average of 70% in Level 3 modules.
 Applicants must also have the appropriate qualification to fulfil the entry requirements for Irish.